wildabeast/appmaker/readme.md

 Your tool should have a few standard properties including:

 ```
-// The background color of your Tool's button on the Launch screen
+// The background color of your Tool's button on the Home screen
 Draw.set('color', 'blue')
-// The description of your Tool on the Launch screen
+// The description of your Tool on the Home screen
 Draw.set('description', 'Draw something')
 ```